xp3i4/linear/README.md

 $sudo apt install zlib1g-dev libbz2-dev
 ```

-## Build
-Create a new build directory.
+To build from the source create a new directory.
 In the build directory
 ```bash
 $CMake [path to git cloned source]
 $make linear